r-tgh/anthem-formulary-extractor/README.md

-  --json-only           Only extract JSON, skip Excel creation --excel-only          Only create Excel from existing JSON (requires --json-path) --json-path JSON_PATH Path to existing JSON file (for --excel-only mode)
+  --json-only           Only extract JSON, skip Excel creation --excel-only          Only create Excel from existing JSON (requires --json-path) --json-path JSON_PATH Path to existing JSON file (for --excel-only mode) --pdf-dir PDF_DIR     Path to a directory containing PDF files to process
 ```

+## Configuration

+### Debug Mode

+The tool runs quietly by default, showing only essential output and final summaries.
+To enable detailed debug logging:

+1. Open `src/config.py`
+2. Change `DEBUG_MODE = False` to `DEBUG_MODE = True`
+3. Run the tool to see detailed extraction progress, table processing, and step-by-step information

 ## Output Format